teuben/study7/README.md

 ## Installation

-0. bootstrap your ubuntu with system tools we need down the line
+0. bootstrap your OS (ubuntu for now) with system tools we need down the line

         ./bootstrap_ubuntu